 First, you’ll need a great overhead light.
 Whether that’s in the form of a pendant, flush mount, or even small chandelier depends largely on your style.
 This lighting will be the staple of the room and should provide adequate overall visibility.

-Ambient lighting can be created through recess lights, which can include directional spotlights, ceiling lights, and other fixtures installed in spaces that might not receive enough natural light or enough exposure from your main overhead light.
+Ambient lighting can be created through recessed lights, which can include directional spotlights, ceiling lights, and other fixtures installed in spaces that might not receive enough natural light or enough exposure from your main overhead light.

 Washer/dryer work surface lighting